ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/workflow.md

 ## Pull request states

 Mergify bot drives our workflow.
-The mergify rules are defined in the Mbed OS repository in the .mergify file.yml.
-The Mbed OS maintainers are responsible for moving pull requests through the workflow states with help from Mergify bot.
+The mergify rules are defined in the Mbed OS repository in the .mergify.yml file.
+The Mbed OS maintainers are responsible for moving pull requests through the workflow states with help from the mergify bot.

 Each state is time-boxed.
 In most cases, this is sufficient time to move to another state.
 The pull request can be closed if no update is provided within the time frame.